-The discussion in this Quarterly Report, including under this Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations" of Part I and Item 1A, "Risk Factors" of Part II, contains forward-looking statements within the meaning of the federal securities laws.
+The discussion in this Form 10-Q for the quarterly period ended September 26, 2024 (the "Quarterly Report"), including under Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations" of Part I and Item 1A, "Risk Factors" of Part II, contains forward-looking statements within the meaning of the federal securities laws.
 All statements other than statements of historical fact contained in this Quarterly Report, including statements regarding our future operating results and financial position, business strategy and plans, and objectives of management for future operations, are forward-looking statements.
-These statements are based on our current expectations, assumptions, estimates, and projections.
-These statements involve known and unknown risks, uncertainties, and other important factors that may cause our actual results, performance, or achievements expressed or implied by the forward-looking statements.
-Forward-looking statements are based on management's current expectations and assumptions regarding the Company's business, the economy, and other future conditions, including the impact of natural disasters on sales.
 In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expects," "plans," "anticipates," "could," "seeks," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "budget," "potential," or "continue" or the negative of these terms or other similar expressions.